Description of the Tōtara Park Bush walk

 The park is also home to a network of streams, which are being replanted with native trees as part of an ongoing regeneration project.

 There are picnic tables, tennis courts, swimming pools and an adventure playground at the park as well.

 The walks are relatively easy, with steps at steep points and footbridges across streams.

 There are a range of mountain biking trails at the north eastern end of the park, as well as a bridle trail.

 How to access Tōtara Park bush tracks

-All routes are shown on the information board at the Wairere Road entrance.
+All routes are shown on the information board at the entrance at 90R Wairere Road.